-What knife should I use to cut raw meat?
+What kind of knife should I use to cut raw meat?

 There is a difference between cutting cooked meat and raw meat.
 You could get away with just having one type of cutting knife, but for the best kitchen experience, you will need only the best knife for cutting raw meat.
 Pick a sharp knife.
 Size and length depend on your style of cutting.
 Types of meat will also play a vital role in your hunt for choosing a knife.
 I could go on and on about this topic, but to make it short, go for the traditional butcher knife.
 Even a cimeter will get the job done if it’s sharp enough.

 What is the best knife for cutting meat?

 Same question with a little twist.
 I’ve already answered this one, but there’s catch.
 Victorinox knives ain’t cheap but they are very tough.
 However, if you are not willing to pay a fortune for a premium knife and want something to get the job done while not breaking your bank for it, try the Granton Edge 14-inch blade from Icel.
 It’s a slicing knife perfect for slicing large roast and a whole turkey.
 You could also give it as a gift for Thanksgiving Day.
 Long and straight cuts are the specialty of this knife.
 Might take some time to get used to, but it’s worth the investment.